 The initial HTTP 101 request is subject to the WAF, rate limiting, and other firewall features just like any any other WebSockets connection.
-However, once a connections have been established the WAF does not perform any further inspections.
+However, once a connection has been established the WAF does not perform any further inspections.

 What happens if my site exceeds the number of concurrent WebSockets connections that Cloudflare expects?

 Immediately, nothing.
-Within reason, Cloudflare will allow occasional spikes in usage beyond our guidelines, and we will not apply unnecessary limits.
+Cloudflare will allow occasional spikes in usage beyond our guidelines and we will not apply unnecessary limits.

 Repeated spikes or high continued usage will prompt a dialogue: we'll reach out to learn more about your application.
-We will not impose limits errors for any application without contacting the customer unless we suspect that abuse or an attack is involved.
+We will not impose limit errors for any application without contacting the customer unless we suspect that abuse or an attack is involved.

 Customers whose usage claims a disproportionate percentage of resources for their current plan level may be asked to upgrade to the plan level that matches their needs.